LL.B (Hons), National University of Singapore

 Corporate & Commercial Litigation

-- 65-day Singapore High Court trial, involving 3 consolidated Suits, 14 parties and 5 sets of Counsel, and concerning claims for misrepresentation and market manipulation in relation to a US$40 million take-over of a Malaysian public-listed company.
-The other parties included German and Singapore banks and prominent Malaysian business and political elites.
+- Acted in 65-day Singapore High Court trial, involving 3 consolidated Suits, 14 parties and 5 sets of Counsel, and concerning claims for misrepresentation and market manipulation in relation to a US$40 million take-over of a Malaysian public-listed company.
+The other parties included German and Singapore banks and prominent Malaysian business and political elites

-- Instructed in several related High Court Suits involving liquidation of S$200 million company and competing derivative action and minority oppression claim.
+- Instructed in several related High Court Suits involving liquidation of S$200 million company and competing derivative action and minority oppression claims

 Private Wealth Litigation

-- Represented a high net worth US Permanent Resident against a claim by one of prominent high net worth individual in Singapore, in respect of a dispute relating to the shares in an Indian company worth around US$40 million.
-The litigation raises complex and novel legal issues involving, among other things, Indian law relating to regulated agricultural land in India and the enforceability of agreements relating to the transfer of property held by, and to be transferred to, third parties.
+- Represented a high net worth US Permanent Resident against a claim by one of the wealthiest men in Singapore, in respect of a dispute relating to the shares in an Indian company worth around US$40 million.
+This litigation raised complex and novel legal issues involving, among other things, Indian law relating to regulated agricultural land in India and the enforceability of agreements relating to the transfer of property held by, and to be transferred to, third parties.

 - Instructed to resolve the deadlocked administration of a S$320 million estate that had remained unresolved for 15 years.